-- PMiLAUNCH is a task-based implementation program helping franchisees take advantage of and participate in the System, and you are required to participate in PMiLAUNCH until your Gross Revenue in the applicable Pillar exceeds $3,000 per month.
+- PMiLAUNCH is a task-based implementation program helping franchisees take advantage of and participate in the System, and you are required to participate in PMiLAUNCH, which is a seven-week program, consisting of at least one required virtual meeting each week.

-- The franchisor does not charge a fee for your Operating Principal and up to one other person of your choosing to attend Workshop; however, any additional participants must pay a fee of $500 per person.
+- The franchisor does not charge a fee for your Operating Principal and up to one other person of your choosing to attend Workshop; however, any additional participants must pay the franchisor’s then-current fee, which is presently $1,000 per person.

 - Additionally, you will be responsible for the compensation, travel, lodging, and living expenses incurred in connection with attending Workshop.